-Zoom Lens
+Motorized Lens

-Select <Auto Detect>, the camera will automatically detect the best iris size for the environment.
-Alternatively, users can manually adjust the iris size by selecting <Manual>.
-Click and to adjust the iris size.
-The minimum shutter speed can be set from 1/30 to 1 sec.
-(NTSC) or 1/25 to 1/1.5 sec.
+Click on , and the camera will automatically detect the best iris size for the environment.
+If necessary, users can select and manually to adjust the iris size.
+Alternatively, click on to reset the iris size, and the iris size will be set to the largest.
+Then, users can manually adjust the iris size by selecting and .
+The minimum shutter speed can be set from 1/500 to 1 sec.
+(NTSC) or 1/425 to 1/1.5 sec.
 (PAL).